TribThapa/EducationAnalysis/README.md

 ## Project Overview
 This project aimed to analyse and build a Machine Lerning model for student performance data.

+## Data insights
+- There are 1000 students in total.
+- 52% of students are female (N=518).

 <p>&nbsp;</p>

 <p align="center">